The Best Cleaning Schedule for Busy Moms

 For real though, writing them down and seeing them is likely the only way you’re going to change your habits.
 It’s one thing to know you need to do it, it’s another thing when it’s staring at you in your planner.

-Expand Your Cleaning Schedule
+Maximize Your Cleaning Schedule

 After you’ve gotten into the habit of doing these things for a month or two, then you can expand your cleaning schedule.